taciomcosta/kronos/README.md

   kronos [command]

 Available Commands:
-  create         Creates a new job/channel delete         Deletes a job/channel list           Lists all jobs/channels describe       Shows detailed information about a job/channel history        Shows execution history of a job attach         Attaches local stdin, stdout, stderr to a job logs           Prints logs for a specific job execution enable         Enables a job execution disable        Disables a job execution assign         Assigns a channel to a job
+  create         Creates a new job/notifier delete         Deletes a job/notifier list           Lists all jobs/notifiers describe       Shows detailed information about a job/notifier history        Shows execution history of a job attach         Attaches local stdin, stdout, stderr to a job logs           Prints logs for a specific job execution enable         Enables a job execution disable        Disables a job execution assign         Assigns a notifier to a job

 Flags:
   -h, --help   help for kronos